CommonEvaluationPlatform/CEP/sims/cep_cosim/README.md

 |  |- bare - Baremetal support files
 |  |- cep_tests - Files (Classes) supporting testing of the CEP cores
 |  |- diag - Supporting files used in defining some test cases
-|  |- vectors - Recorded tilelink vectors for the CEP cores that are used with the bareMetal macroMix tests and unit-level simulations (not currently supported)
+|  |- vectors - Recorded tilelink bus vectors for the CEP cores that are used with the bareMetal macroMix tests
+|  |            and unit-level simulations (not currently supported)
 |  |- virtual - Virtual Mode supporting files (currently not supported)
 |- dvt - Verilog and supporting files used by the cosim testbench
 |- generated-src - Output of the Chipyard build